NasdormML/NasdormML/README.md

-# 👋 Hi, I’m NasdormML
+# 👋 Hi, I’m Herman

 I’m a **Junior Data Scientist** passionate about time series forecasting and financial market analytics.
 I build end‑to‑end ML pipelines—from data ingestion and feature engineering to model deployment—for real‑world problems on MOEX.